AviMoto/DockerDevEnv/docs/first_dev_env.md

 # Build Development Environment with Docker Compose
 ## Running latest Release of Moodle Version on latest PHP,MariaDB Supported to prepare for next year
-1. lets start build our First docker compose file, docker compose file is set of dockers deffined as services and use the env deffind in docker-compose yaml file
+1. lets start build our First docker compose file, docker compose file is set of dockers defined as services and use the env defined in docker-compose yaml file
+1. We need to create and verify that our moodledata directory have the right permission
+    ```bash
+    $ chmod -R 02777 ./moodledata
+    ```
 1. first we need to create docker-compose.yaml file, for this example we already make [one](/docker-compose.yaml "docker-compose yaml file")
     ```bash